Common Economic Zone Agreement: Agreement on the Formation of the Single Economic Space

-New President of Ukraine
+Under Yushchenko

-As stated on the website of the Ministry of Economy in 2006, on 27 August 2005, the first Summit of Heads of State of the countries participating in the Agreement on the Formation of the Single Economic Space (SES) was held in Kazan after the election of the new President of Ukraine Viktor Yushchenko.
+As stated on the website of the Ministry of Economy of Ukraine in 2006, on 27 August 2005, the first Summit of Heads of State of the countries participating in the Agreement on the Formation of the Single Economic Space (SES) was held in Kazan after the election of the new President of Ukraine Viktor Yushchenko.
 Its main significance is that at the highest political level a clear position of Ukraine on the format of its participation in the SES was stated.
 Ukraine will continue to participate in the preparation of international legal documents that form the legal framework of the SES, but will use the principle of multi-level and multi-speed integration, taking into account the WTO rules and regulations, as provided for in the Agreement on the Formation of the SES of 19 September 2003.
 In other words, the list of agreements and treaties in which Ukraine will participate within the SES will be determined in stages, based on Ukraine's interests in joining the WTO and taking into account the country's European integration course.
 At the same time, the decision taken by the four states to accelerate economic development within the SES is in Ukraine's interest.
 On 3 February 2006, Astana hosted the 24th meeting of the High Level Group on the formation of the Single Economic Space, chaired by Minister of Economy Arseniy Yatsenyuk.

 With the revival of the Eurasian Economic Community in 2005 there is a possibility for the "common economic space" agenda to be implemented in its framework of a Union of Russia and Belarus with or without the participation of Ukraine.
 This was confirmed in August 2006 and in October 2007 it was announced that a customs union would be formed by Russia, Belarus, and Kazakhstan by 2011 with other members being able to join later.

+Developments without Ukraine

+In 2007, Belarus, Kazakhstan and Russia signed an agreement to create a Customs Union between the three countries.
+The Customs Union of Belarus, Kazakhstan and Russia came into existence on 1 January 2010.

+On 1 January 2012, the three states established the Single Economic Space which ensures a single market for goods, services, capital and labour.

+Under Yanukovych

+In 2011, President Viktor Yanukovych proposed that Ukraine cooperate with the EurAsEC Customs Union under a 3+1 format and suggested "signing a framework agreement now and then supplementing it with specific provisions".
+This approach would allow Ukraine to continue its independent policy toward third countries and maintain its independence in concluding free trade agreements with third countries.

+Under Zelensky

+Under Volodymyr Zelenskyy, according to Regional Trade Agreements Database of the World Trade Organization, the withdrawal of Ukraine from this Agreement took effect on 21 July 2023 (see WTO Document WT/REG254/N/2).